Skip Navigation or Skip to Content

 Instructor: Lee Fishel

-This course will review Broadway musicals that were hits of their time but are rarely produced anymore or, conversely, were considered failures in the initial run but are now considered minor classics.
+This course will review some Broadway musicals that were hits of their time that are rarely produced anymore or, conversely, were failures in their initial run but are now considered minor classics.
+Each session will feature a full-length video.
+Due to length, some productions will be divided into two sessions to allow time for in-class discussion.
 Whenever available, filmed productions of the original stage version will be used rather than less faithful Hollywood movie adaptations.
-Each session will feature a production video.
-Due to length, some productions will be divided into two sessions.
-Titles for this term include: “Kiss Me, Kate” (Porter), “Half a Sixpence” (Heneker), “Curtains” (Kander & Ebb) and “Lady in the Dark” (Weil & Gershwin).
-Time is allotted during each session for class discussion.
-Enrollment in Broadway Musicals, Part 1, is not a prerequisite.
+Titles for this term will include: “Crazy for You” (Gershwin), “Me and My Girl” (Gay, Furber and Rose), “A Connecticut Yankee” (Rodgers and Hart), and “1776” (Edwards).
+Enrollment in Broadway Musicals Parts 1 and 2 is not a prerequisite.

 Days: W